dorpaneus/ex280-study-plan/README.md

 | 9 | Configure application security | [`09-application-security.md`](./09-application-security.md) |
 | ★ | **Supplement: Storage (PV/PVC/SC)** - dropped from formal 4.18 objectives but still surfaces in stateful-app tasks | [`10-storage-supplement.md`](./10-storage-supplement.md) |

-> Red Hat rule: **all configurations must persist after reboot without intervention.** Use `oc`/YAML - never edit files on nodes by hand.

-> Note on storage: Red Hat removed "Provision persistent storage volumes and use storage classes" as a standalone objective when moving from EX280 v4.14 → v4.18.
-It now lives implicitly inside "Deploy applications" (stateful workloads) and "Work with resource manifests" (PVC YAML).
-The supplement chapter (`10-storage-supplement.md`) covers it so you can complete the mock-exam tasks that use PVCs (Postgres, Mongo, etc.).

 ---

 > **Target version: OpenShift Container Platform 4.18 (latest, released Dec 2025).**